ersin3381/README.md/README.md

-# 💫 About Me:
+# 💫 Hey, I'm the broken one.:
-I'm not working, just doing.
+Not working, just doing.

 # 💻 Tech Stack: